 While on the subject of Throttle Plates, the subject of these spring loaded pop-off valves should be addressed.
-Their purpose is to open on downshifts and engine braking (and only during maximum Intake manifold vacuum) to allow the intake of a small amount to mixture.
-They are not essential to the proper operation of the carbs, but they decreases emissions and exhaust burble and backfiring.
+Their purpose is to open on downshifts and engine braking (and only during periods of maximum Intake manifold vacuum) to allow the intake of a small amount of mixture.
+They are not essential to the proper operation of the carbs, but they decrease emissions and exhaust burble and backfiring.

 Failure of the TOV:

-The typical failure mode of the TOV is to stick open, with the Sealing Plate failing to fall correctly into place because of the miniature hurricane winds it is exposed to, resulting in a raised idle RPM...the author has troubleshot an otherwise uncorrectable elevated idle, down to one of the TOVs being completely missing(!)...leaving a hole in that Throttle Plate...the valve having been blown into tomorrow by maybe a backfire (and after that, likely eaten by the engine... not so good!).
+The typical failure mode of the TOV is to stick open, with the Sealing Plate failing to return correctly into place along its axis, because of the miniature hurricane winds it is exposed to, resulting in a raised idle RPM...the author has troubleshot an otherwise uncorrectable elevated idle, down to the TOV of one of the carbs being completely missing(!)...leaving a hole in that Throttle Plate (and pretty much explaining the high-idle!)...the valve having "self-disassembled" from the Throttle Plate or having been blown into tomorrow by maybe a backfire (and after that, likely eaten by the engine... not so good!).

 The spring-end of the valve can be seen for the purpose of inspection, with Air-Filters removed and Dashpot lifted, looking down the throat of the carb (to allow an even better inspection, Dashpot may be removed entirely)..